babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 ---
-title: The Right Way to Implement RTL Support in CSS
+title: The Right Way to Add RTL Support
-description: A step-by-step guide to adding RTL support with pure CSS.
+description: A step-by-step guide to add RTL support to your site.
 create: 2025-08-30
 update: 2026-06-25
 ---

-A step-by-step guide to adding RTL support with pure CSS.
-Learn best practices, avoid common mistakes, and make your layouts work smoothly for both LTR and RTL languages.
+Thank you having RTL support in mind; It's very much appreciated.

-Let me first say, thank you for trying to improve RTL UX and making your site usable for RTL users.
-It's very much appreciated.
+Without RTL support, sites are not useable for RTL users.
+Some other times, RTL support is implemented poorly and results in usability and UI/UX issues.

 ## Make sure to use the `dir` attribute